 Whenever I see him now, it is a simple hello and goodbye and that’s it.

-Here are some tips when dealing with difficult family members
+6 easy tips for dealing with difficult family members

 1. Don’t try to fix them